Skip to content

 Flat betting vs scaling stakes

 The simplest, hardest-to-mess-up plan is flat betting: every bet is exactly one unit.
-No "lock of the week," no "I have a really strong feel on this one," no doubling up after a loss.
+No "this one is a mortal lock," no "I have a really strong feel on Josh Allen in primetime," no doubling up after a loss.
 One unit, every time.

 Flat betting wins for one ugly reason: most bettors are bad at telling their A-bets from their B-bets.
 Studies of tracked bet logs show that the bets people feel strongly about do not actually win at higher rates than the ones they bet routinely.
 Until you have hundreds of logged bets proving otherwise, treat every play the same.